DV

 Strategy & risk

-FEPI tracks Basket (FANG & innovation equities) with a covered call approach, while JEPQ tracks NASDAQ 100 with a covered call approach.
-Beta is 1.1684 for FEPI and 0.77 for JEPQ, indicating JEPQ is less volatile relative to the market.
+FEPI is actively managed around Basket (FANG & innovation equities) exposure with a covered call approach, while JEPQ is actively managed around NASDAQ 100 exposure with a covered call approach.
+Beta is 1.1684 for FEPI and 0.8 for JEPQ, making JEPQ the less volatile of the two by this measure.

 FEPI beta1.1684